iangreenleaf/githubot/Readme.md

 If `process.env.HUBOT_GITHUB_API` exists, it will override the default API URL.
 This is useful for Enterprise Github installations.

     HUBOT_GITHUB_API='http://myprivate.github.int'

+`process.env.HUBOT_CONCURRENT_REQUESTS` limits the allowed number of concurrent requests to the GitHub API.
+Defaults to 20.

 ## [Contributors](https://github.com/iangreenleaf/githubot/contributors) ##